How to Get a Commercial Driver’s License in Texas – Step-by-Step Guide

 Step 2: Study the CDL Manual

-Get a copy of your state’s CDL manual from the DMV website or office.
+Get a copy of your state’s CDL manual from the DPS website or office.
 It includes everything you need to know about vehicle operation, safety regulations, and test formats.

 Also read: How to Prepare for the CDL Written Test.